What are APIs (Active Pharmaceutical Ingredients)?

 Quality of APIs (active pharmaceutical ingredients)

 Companies in the entire API supply chain get inspected by their local government.
-They could also be inspected by foreign government instances and third party companies do audits at each other companies.
+Foreign governments instances could also inspect them, and third-party companies do audits of each other companies.

-Not only the factory or production facility is inspected, every batch of produced API is also analysed by laboratories, depending on the situation it is even possible that one specific batch is analysed multiple times: For example, by the company that produced it, by a 3rd party laboratory, by the trader who buys it, and by the hospital that will use it.
+Not only the factory or production facility is inspected, but laboratories also analyze every batch of produced API; depending on the situation, it is even possible that one specific batch is analyzed multiple times: For example, by the company that produced it, by a 3rd party laboratory, by the trader who buys it, and by the hospital that will use it.

 The difference between QA and QC

 Also, every pharmaceutical company has an entire team dedicated to quality assurance and quality control.
-This team can consist out of pharmacists, chemists, biologists and other trained and qualified personnel.
-You could say that the first team, quality assurance, makes sure everything is fine before the production process even starts, whilst the quality control ensures if everything was performed according to plan.
+This team can consist of pharmacists, chemists, biologists and other trained and qualified personnel.
+You could say that the first team, quality assurance, ensures everything is fine before the production process starts, while quality control ensures everything is performed according to plan.

 Nonproprietary names: USAN/INN

-While the number of available prescription or over-the-counter drugs (OTC) under different names increases daily, the situation is different in case of APIs.
-Having in mind how expensive the steps to introducing a new drug to the market are, there isn’t a great amount of new APIs being introduced.
+While the number of available prescription or over-the-counter drugs (OTC) under different names increases daily, the situation differs in the case of APIs.
+Considering how expensive the steps to introducing a new drug to the market are, there isn’t a great number of new APIs being introduced.
 An API is sold under only one name: the nonproprietary name.

-To avoid confusion on this market, which potentially would have dangerous consequences, WHO in cooperation with national drug safety agencies from all over the world came up with a list of non-proprietary names back in 1953.
-The organization revises the list regularly and you can send them a request for a new International Nonproprietary Names (INN).
+To avoid confusion in this market, which potentially would have dangerous consequences, WHO, in cooperation with national drug safety agencies worldwide, came up with a list of non-proprietary names back in 1953.
+The organization revises the list regularly, and you can send them a request for new International Nonproprietary Names (INN).

 So, everywhere in the world, Ramipril is sold as Ramipril, and that API can’t be bought under any other name.
-Drug manufacturers can sell their drugs under any name they want, but they need to put the API name right under the brand name.
+Drug manufacturers can sell their drugs under any name they want, but they must put the API name right under the brand name.

 Check out all other blogs here!